Prag8855/aab/content/guides/blue-card.md

 - [ ] **Register your address** (*[[Anmeldung]]*)
     This is how you get a [tax ID](/glossary/Steueridentifikationsnummer).
 Your employer needs your tax ID when you start working.
 You also get a [registration certificate](/glossary/Anmeldebestätigung).
 You might need it to [open a bank account](/guides/first-bank-account-in-germany), get a SIM card, and use government services. - [How to register your address](/guides/anmeldung-in-english-berlin)
 - [ ] **Open a bank account**
-    You need a bank account to pay your rent, pay your Blue Card application fee, and get paid by your employer.
+    You need it to pay your rent, pay your Blue Card application fee, and get paid by your employer.
 You can use a bank from any EU country. - [How to choose a bank](/guides/first-bank-account-in-germany)

 ### 4. Apply for the Blue Card online